 - Corticosteroid injections: this form of injection can reduce swelling, so it may help relieve symptoms if a nerve is compressed.
 Repeated use of corticosteroid injections can damage soft tissue over time, however, so they should be closely monitored by a medical professional.

 - Surgery: surgical procedures may vary depending on the patient’s condition.
 If other treatments fail to relieve symptoms, surgery may become an option.
 Some procedures seek to relieve pressure on the nerves by addressing the cause.
 If numbness is being caused by an abnormality of the bone either in the spine or legs, surgeons may be able to change the shape of the bone.

 Treating numbness in the toes and foot can take a long time, as nerves take longer to heal than other structures such as muscle.
 For example, muscles can begin to heal in a matter of weeks but nerves can take several months.

 It is important to note that some nerve damage may be permanent, depending on the cause of the numbness.
 Some conditions such as diabetic neuropathy and frostbite can damage nerves beyond the point of repair.
 If nerves have been damaged completely, treatment begins to focus heavily on managing symptoms and making lifestyle adjustments if mobility is impacted.

-Though conventional treatments may be successful in some individuals, it is important to consider what else is out there that could help.
+Though conventional treatments may be successful for some individuals, it is important to consider all available options.
 Alternative treatments like regenerative therapy could alleviate symptoms and prevent further damage from occurring.